The Complex of Hypersurfaces in a Homology Class: Thurston norm-realizing surfaces in 3-manifolds

 The next property requires a bit more thought, so we promote it to a lemma:

-\begin{lem} Every Thurston norm-realizing surface~$S \subset M$ is incompressible. \end{lem} \begin{proof} Suppose for contradiction that $D$~is a compressing disk for~$S$.
-We modify~$S$ by removing a small open neighborhood of~$\bd D$ and capping the resulting boundary components with two disks parallel to~$D$.
+\begin{lem}[Incompressibility of Thurston norm-realizing surfaces] Every Thurston norm-realizing surface~$S \subset M$ is incompressible. \end{lem} \begin{proof} Suppose for contradiction that $D$~is a compressing disc for~$S$.
+We modify~$S$ by removing a small open neighborhood of~$\bd D$ and capping the resulting boundary components with two discs parallel to~$D$.
 After smoothening, the newly-formed surface~$S'$ is homologous to~$S$ and satisfies $\chi(S') = \chi(S)+2$.
 Since $S$~is Thurston norm-realizing, this increase in~$\chi$ cannot amount to a decrease in~$\chi_-$, so $\bd D$~intersects a compressible component~$C$ of~$S$ with non-negative Euler characteristic.
-But spheres and disks are always incompressible, so~$C$ must be a torus or an annulus.
-Modifying $C$ by the surgery along~$D$ just described shows that $C$~is homologous to a sphere or a pair of disks, hence null-homologous.
+But spheres and discs are always incompressible, so~$C$ must be a torus or an annulus.
+Modifying $C$ by the surgery along~$D$ just described shows that $C$~is homologous to a sphere or a pair of discs, hence null-homologous.
 This is not allowed by $S$~being Thurston norm-realizing, so we ruled out all possibilities for~$C$, and thus $D$~cannot exist. \end{proof}

 We now introduce the main result in this section.